eclipse-platform/eclipse.platform.releng.aggregator/production/downloadsites/readme.txt

 == Similar for "updates"

+NOTE: the files are stored here in XML format, so they are more easily readable, but they should be compressed (jarr'ed up) for deployment.

 The files are the "categories" displayed for the composites sites, such as for Kepler sites, such as : http://download.eclipse.org/eclipse/updates/4.3/